In 2008, Spain restored the Wealth Tax (Impuesto sobre el Patrimonio) for both residents and non-residents.

 The wealth tax is an annual tax on the total value of your taxable assets as of 31 December.
 If you are required to pay wealth tax, you must submit the wealth tax form after the end of the tax year and pay it between May and June.

 If you are non-resident, you are taxed from 0.2% to 2.5%, depending on the amount over your allowance.
 The higher the amount, the greater the percentage.
 The top rate applies starting around 10 million euros.

 If you are resident, the tax rate depends on where your fiscal residency is in Spain.
 The percentages that apply to the non-residents is the default amount for residents, but some regions set their own percentages.
 For example, in Madrid there is a 100% allowance: residents of Madrid don't have to pay the wealth tax at all.

-The total amount of this tax, including the shared amount of the general part of the IRPF tax base, may not exceed 60% of the general part of the tax base of this tax.
-In case the addition of these two amounts exceeds this limit, the amount of the wealth tax will be reduced so as not to exceed this limit, without the reduction being able to exceed 80%.
+The total amount of the wealth tax plus the income tax to be paid for that year may not exceed 60% of the income tax base.
+If the sum of these two amounts exceeds this limit, the amount of the wealth tax gets reduced so as not to exceed this limit.

 Bob and Judy are married and non-resident in Spain.
 As of December 31st, Bob and Judy have a house in Spain valued at 2.5 million euros, plus a bank account with 100,000€.
 They each need to file a wealth tax form, so we divide their assets.
 Each will have assets of 1,300,000€.
 Subtracting the allowance of 700,000€, we get 600,000€, so the tax rate for each of them is 0,5%.
 Each will pay 3000€.
 If Bob and Judy were residents of Spain, in a region that uses the default percentages, then the allowance for each would be 700,000€ plus 150,000€.